 Studies show alarming effects of radiation exposure on physicians, including increased risk for brain tumors, cognitive damages, cataract and various types of cancer.

-The exisiting protective gear is heavy and causing orthopedic injuries, loss of working capacity, reduced efficiency, and does not provide full body protection.
+The existing protective gear is heavy and causing orthopedic injuries, loss of working capacity, reduced efficiency, and does not provide full body protection.

 Therefore, a new approach is needed for radiation protection solutions.